Why open pollinated?

 For the beginning seed saver inbreeders are a great place to start!

-Isolation Distance
+Understanding Isolation Distance in Seed Saving